vueent/v9s/docs-src/src/guide/tutorial.md

 ## Simple example

-v9s creates a rules chain.
-An execution of the chain starts at the end and finishes at the beginning (see the following examples).
-You may include your own rules in the chain with `use` method.
+`v9s` creates a rules chain.
+You may include your own rules in the chain with `use` or inject an extension via `inject` method.
 Call `check` method to validate a value.

 Easy example: